SCooL24/SCooL24.github.io/location/index.md

 The <a href = "https://www.isavia.is/en/keflavik-airport">Keflavík international airport (KEF)</a> is next to the town of Reykjanesbær, some 50 kms from Reykjavik.

 You get to the city with one of the two commercial operators <a href = "https://www.re.is/">Reykjavik Excursions</a> and <a href = "https://www.airportdirect.is">AirportDirect</a>.
-The transfer costs about 4000 ISK one way.
+The transfer costs about 3500 ISK one way.
 If you add a connection to your hotel/guesthouse, that is another 1000 ISK.
 The operators are comparable, but Reykjavik Excursions does not publish their schedule, ask when the bus goes before you buy the ticket.
 There are ticket booths in the arrivals hall and buses depart straight in front of the entrance door.
 There is no need to book the ticket in advance on the way to Reykjavik.
 On the way back to the airport you might want an advance booking, including a pickup from your accommodation.

-There is also the [line 55](https://straeto.is/en/route-planner/bus-kefairport#Timetable%20and%20route) of the Icelandic public bus system <a href = "https://www.straeto.is/en">Strætó</a>.
-The ride costs 2280 ISK one way.
+There is also the line 55 of the Icelandic public bus system <a href = "https://www.straeto.is/en">Strætó</a>.
+The ride costs 1960 ISK one way.
 The bus stop is a bit hidden next to the airport hotel.
 This bus is infrequent, but you can check the schedules.

 Taking a taxi from/to the airport is extremely expensive, if you choose this option you might consider sharing with other attendants.